All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Sleep: Sermorelin improves sleep quality, and sleep is when the majority of skin repair and renewal occurs.
 These two benefits reinforce each other.

 • Avoid smoking: Smoking accelerates collagen breakdown and impairs blood flow to the skin.
-No amount of GH optimization can fully counteract the skin damage caused by tobacco use.
+No amount of GH improvement can fully counteract the skin damage caused by tobacco use.

 Safety Considerations